icon-project/btp2-deployment/deployment/doc/network_management.md

 ### Set Mode

-Called by the operator to manage the BTP network.
+Called by the operator to manage the BTPNetwork.

 * ICON